 This plant doesn’t taste like spinach.

 There are two varieties of Alugbati.
-I can’t tell you which one I’ve eaten except that it has stems purple or violet in color.
+I can’t tell you which one I’ve eaten except that it has purple or violet stems.

 This plant doesn’t taste like spinach either.

 I haven’t had a salad with spinach in it since I’ve lived in the Philippines.
 I’ve had salads with iceberg lettuce, romaine lettuce, alugbati and kangkong in them.
 Not only the leafy, green vegetables, of course.

 I’ve changed my daily diet so many times, I don’t remember what it was 10 years ago.
 I’ve added these leafy, green vegetables to my diet over time because I have circulation problems.

 It’s impossible for me to eat all the things I need to eat to stay healthy.
 My stomach simply can’t hold that much food.
 I eat “roughage” and high fiber foods, so I won’t suffer from constipation.

 I’m taking nutritional supplements to get the vitamins and minerals I can’t get any other way.
 The pills are huge.
 If I could be more active, I could eat my way to good health.
 Unfortunately, I can’t and it isn’t because I don’t want to.
 Old injuries won’t allow it.